-In this busy world of ours the mind gets pulled from one place to the next, scattering thoughts everywhere and leaving you feeling stressed.
-The majority of people don’t have five minutes to sit down and relax, let alone 30 minutes or more for meditation.
-However, it’s very important for your health to allow yourself a few minutes here and there for mental spaciousness.
-If you’re a busy bee, try using these easy mindfulness exercises to empty your mind for a few minutes and find some relief and clarity amidst the madness.
+In this busy world of ours, the mind gets pulled from one place to the next, scattering thoughts everywhere and leaving us stressed, highly-strung and often anxious.
+Most of us don’t have five minutes to sit down and relax, let alone 30 minutes or more for a session of meditation!

 1. One Minute Breathing

-This exercise can be done anywhere at any time.
-All you have to do is focus on your breathing for just one minute.
-Breath in and out slowly, holding your your breath for a count of six as you inhale.
-Naturally your mind will try and wander, but just try to just focus on the rise and fall of your breath and let thoughts go as they arise.
-Watch the breath as it enters your body and fills you with life, and then watch it leave effortlessly from your body as the energy dissipates into the universe.
+This exercise can be done anywhere at any time, standing up or sitting down.
+All you have to do is focus on your breath for just one minute.
+Start by breathing in and out slowly, holding your breath for a count of six once you’ve inhaled.
+Then breathe out slowly, letting the breath flow effortlessly out back into the atmosphere.
+Naturally your mind will try and wander amidst the valleys of its thoughts, but simply notice these thoughts, let them be for what they are and return to watching your breath.
+Literally watch your breath with your senses as it enters your body and fills you with life, and then watch it work its way up and out of your body as the energy dissipates into the universe.

 2. Mindful Observation